 Library and bag sales are some of the best sources you'll find.
 Libraries collect donations every day from the public.
 Some libraries have their own bookstores operated by the Friends of the Library (FOL).
-The FOL is usually a team of volunteers who sort books, organize sales and provide other resources to benefit the libraries.
+The FOL is usually a team of volunteers who sort books, organize sales, and provide other resources to benefit the libraries.
 The FOL gathers and sells books and encourages FOL memberships to raise funds.
 They help the libraries by ordering supplies as well as contributing to community programs.
 They are valuable contributors to the community.
-I encourage you to support your local libraries, buy books and pay for memberships.
+I encourage you to support your local libraries, buy books, and pay for memberships.
 It all goes to a great cause.

 Other notes - Check booksalefinder.com at least once a week and update your calendar.
 There are sales that pop up out of the blue.
-Sale dates can change, so if you are using a repeating calendar, double check those sales dates to be sure.
+Sale dates can change, so if you are using a repeating calendar, double-check those sales dates to be sure.
 Map out which sales you want to visit ahead of time.
 If you are visiting multiple sales, keep track of your timing to anticipate when you should arrive and leave a sale.
 Often times there are multiple sales in a day and you will see many of the same sellers shopping at these events.
 If you can get an understanding of their schedule and stay a step ahead, this can help you have a competitive advantage.

 This all goes a long way.
 You want to build positive relationships and the best way to do this is by being polite and respectful.

 You will encounter competition out in the field, but there is no need to be intimidated.
 There is no need to be aggressive or standoffish.
-Booksellers are usually gentle people who simply enjoy working for themselves.
+Booksellers are usually friendly people who simply enjoy working for themselves.
 You'll notice that booksellers come and go.
-Bookselling takes a while to learn and there is a large turn rate.
+Bookselling takes a while to learn and there is a large attrition rate.
 At the end of the day, every "competitor" is a potential ally.
 It's okay to talk about business-related topics with the other sellers (maybe avoid telling them your sources).
-There is a lot to be learned by talking to others and it doesn't hurt to exchange business tips.
+There is a lot to be learned by talking to others and it doesn't hurt to exchange a few business tips.

 Yes, it can be, but it is not recommended for beginners.
 Online arbitrage (OA) is the process of buying Merchant Fulfilled books on Amazon and selling them for a higher price back on Amazon.
 This approach takes advantage of the "Prime Bump" (Prime book premium prices).
 There can be a noticeable margin between the MF and FBA prices.
 This is where the opportunity lies.
-There is software to find books with these price differences.
+There are software tools to find books with these price differences.
 Eflip and Zen Arbitrage are popular choices.
 The software helps you find these books using search filters.
 Some of the filters include: